shwnchpl/redditDailyProgrammer/Challenge271/Intermediate/README.md

 could be run to play the wav file generated immediately without saivng it.

-aPopularTune.wav was generated with the following arguments (manually word-wrapped for readability):
+[This file](http://vocaroo.com/i/s0YW8TyviKJD) was generated with the following arguments (manually word-wrapped for readability):

     $ java WaveGen.Main 44100 300 "C4 A3 _  A3 C4 D4 G3 _ _ _ G4 A4 Bb4 F5 _
        F5 E5 C5 D5 C5 Bb4 A4 _ _ _ C5 D5 D5 D5 _ D5 G5 F5 E5 F5 D5 C5 _ _ _